12 Things You Need to Know Before Grocery Shopping Online

 With the help of cutting-edge technology, there are a variety of user-friendly ways to skip the supermarket and still have easy access to just about everything you need, including fresh produce, frozen foods, dairy products, pre-made meals and fragile items, such as eggs.
 If you are considering using an online service, good news!
 Consumers are finding it convenient and reliable—and stores are known for providing the highest quality products.

 You can order on the go

 Most online grocery stores offer convenient mobile apps that you can download and easily shop and track your order from anywhere.
 Check to see if your online grocer offers this service if you are frequently “on the go.”
-Here are our top 10 best grocery shopping apps.
+Here are the best grocery shopping apps.

 Consider customer service

 Check to see if your preferred online grocer has a hotline in case you have a question or need to speak to a live person.
 This can be very helpful if you need to change an order, track a late delivery or get credit for a damaged food item such as a leaking carton of milk or mashed bunch of banana.
 These are the best grocery stores in the US.

 Online grocers each have different fee structures: In some, you pay for delivery as you go and others allow unlimited deliveries over the course of weeks or months for a set subscription fee.
 Make sure you know exactly what you are paying for as these can quickly add up.
 These things frustrate grocery store employees.

 Before you begin your order, learn the timing of the online grocer and decide if you will be home to receive the groceries (or not!).
 Some delivery quickly and others need a larger window.
 You’ll need to book in advance for holidays or other busy times, like before the Super Bowl or a predicted snowstorm.
 Read about these grocery store secrets you probably don’t know yet.

 Before ordering (or even signing up), search online for coupons or discounts.
 Some offer special pricing, especially for first-time customers.